miguelhermar/MLflow-Project/README.md

 ## Workflows

 1. Update config.yaml
-2. Update schema.yaml (file where all the columns of the data are mentioned, including their data types)
+2. Update schema.yaml (file where all the columns of the data are mentioned, including their data types: for data validation)
-3. Update params.yaml (paramaters used thoroughout the project )
+3. Update params.yaml (paramaters used thoroughout the project: for model training)
 4. Update the entity folder
 5. Update the configuration manager in src config folder
 6. Update the components (data ingestion, validation, transformation, etc.)
-7. Update the pipeline folder (two separate pipeliens for training and prediction)
+7. Update the pipeline folder (two separate pipelines for training and prediction)
 8. Update the main.py
 9. Update the app.py (UI related functionality)